Myeongdong Street Food Complete Guide for First-Time Visitors

 -

 Grilled Cheese Lobster: Yes, you read that right!
-Myeongdong is famous for its grilled cheese lobster, often flambéed right in front of you.
-It's a premium street food experience, showcasing a more luxurious side of Korean street food.
+Grilled Cheese Lobster!
+Myeongdong is famous for this, and they often flambé it right in front of you.
+It's definitely a premium street food experience, showing off a more luxurious side of Korean street food.
+Fancy, right?

 Price Range: 15,000 - 25,000 KRW